 Blog Post Series Stress

-Over the past hundred years, the nature of stress has shifted as dramatically as food and movement.
-While stress has always been part of human life, the sources, duration, and recovery patterns associated with it have changed.
-Understanding how stress evolved helps explain why many modern health challenges are tied less to isolated events and more to ongoing mental and emotional strain.
+Over the past hundred years, the nature of stress has shifted alongside changes in food and movement.
+While stress has always been part of human life, its sources, duration, and recovery patterns have evolved.
+Understanding this transition helps explain why many modern health challenges are associated less with isolated events and more with persistent mental and emotional strain.

 A Century of Change

-A three-part exploration of how shifts in diet, movement, and stress have shaped modern metabolic health.
+How long-term shifts in food movement and stress patterns have shaped modern health.

 Series overview and full index